The Variational Method of Moments: Introduction

 The classic approach to the conditional moment problem is to reduce it to a system of $k$ \emph{marginal} moments, $\e[F(Z)\rho(X;\theta_0)]=0$, where $F:\mathcal Z\mapsto\mathbb R^{k\times m}$ is a chosen matrix-valued function.
-Then, we can apply the optimally weighted generalized method of moments \citep[OWGMM][]{hansen1982large}, which we present in detail in \cref{sec:owgmm} below.
+Then, we can apply the optimally weighted generalized method of moments \citep[OWGMM;][]{hansen1982large}, which we present in detail in \cref{sec:owgmm} below.
 Since this marginal moment formulation is implied by \cref{eq:ident} but not necessarily vice versa, this requires we find a sufficiently rich $F(Z)$ such that the marginal moment problem still identifies $\theta_0$, that is, it is still the unique solution in $\Theta$.
 Moreover, even if this identifies $\theta_0$ and even though OWGMM is efficient in the model implied by $\e[F(Z)\rho(X;\theta_0)]=0$, the result may not be efficient in the model implied by \cref{eq:ident}.

-A unique case is \cref{ex:iv} with $g(T;\theta)=\theta\tr T$, where $F(Z)=Z$ is both identifying and leads to efficient OWGMM estimates.
-However, in any slightly more complex setting, for example either if $g$ is nonlinear such as a neural network or if $\rho$ is nonlinear such as in \cref{ex:iv-quantile}, there is no good a priori choice for $F$.
+There are a few general approaches to dealing with this.
+There are classic nonparametric approaches that are sieve-based and simply grow $k$, the output dimension of $F(Z)$, with $n$ by including additional functions from a basis for $L_2$ such as power series \citep{chamberlain1987asymptotic}.
+There are also classic nonparametric approaches that directly estimate some special identifying $F^*(Z)$ that also induces an efficient OWGMM \citep{newey1990efficient,newey1993efficient}.
+For example, in \cref{ex:iv} with $g(T;\theta)=\theta\tr T$, we have $F^*(Z)=\e[T \mid Z]$, which can be nonparametrically estimated and plugged into OWGMM.
+Furthermore, there are approaches that used sieve-based methods to simultaneously estimate $\e[\rho(X;\theta) \mid Z]$ for every $\theta \in \Theta$, and pick $\theta$ to minimize some weighted empirical norm of these estimated conditional expectations \citep{ai2003efficient,newey2003instrumental,chen2009efficient,chen2012estimation}.